coderemaster/AutoIt3-Script-Starter/README.md

 #
 ### Priorities

-The 64-bit Starter will prefer AutoIt3_x64.exe, unless otherwise specified in the INI file.
+64-bit-Starter will prefer AutoIt3_x64.exe, unless otherwise specified in the INI file.

-The compiled .a3x script takes precedence over the uncompiled .au3 script, unless otherwise specified in the INI file.
+Starter will prefer compiled .a3x, unless otherwise specified in the INI file.

 #
 ### Download